2006 Players Championship

 The 2006 Players Championship was a golf tournament in Florida on the PGA Tour, held March 23–26 at TPC Sawgrass in Ponte Vedra Beach, southeast of Jacksonville.
 It was the 33rd Players Championship.

+Tournament summary

 Stephen Ames shot a final round 67 and completed the biggest win of his career by a comfortable margin, six strokes ahead of runner-up Retief Goosen.
 Ames was the 54-hole leader by a stroke over Sergio García and Vijay Singh.

 A month earlier at the WGC-Accenture Match Play Championship, Ames lasted only ten holes in the first round, falling to Tiger Woods 9&8.

 Defending champion Fred Funk finished thirteen strokes back, in a tie for sixteenth place.

 This was the final Players held in March until 2019; it moved to mid-May in 2007.
 The Players was moved back to March starting 2019 as the PGA Championship moves from August to May from 2019 onwards.